 Brexit and Northern Ireland.

 NWUPC’s membership includes institutions within Northern Ireland and we have recently been contacting suppliers to understand the potential impact of Brexit on your ability to supply to those members through our Frameworks.
 This email refers to all Frameworks from the HE purchasing consortia that make up UKUPC.
 NWUPC may not be the lead on the Framework that you are awarded to but we are conducting the NI focussed activity on behalf of all UKUPC members.
 A link is provided to the UKUPC website for information https://www.ukupc.ac.uk/.
-From January if you plan to supply goods to NI and those goods are not “at risk” of onward sale to the Republic of Ireland or another EU country, you must register for a new UK trader scheme.
-The links will explain what is involved and also includes how to apply.
-Please register as soon as possible and before you send any goods to the NI members.

 To enable the smooth continuation of your supply to NI members could you please inform me of your EORI number.
 I will be sharing this information with the purchasing consortia that form UKUPC and with our university members.

 Finally, don’t forget that we moved from OJEU to Find a Tender so please monitor the UK Government’s new Find a Tender Service for future opportunities.
 This replaces the Official Journal of the European Union (OJEU) for all above threshold tenders advertised from 1st January 2021.
 Contracts advertised in OJEU before 1st January will continue to use OJEU for any follow up notices.
-You can find more information at this link.
+You can find more information at this link

 We have undertaken a risk appraisal at framework level across the portfolio of agreements that are available to members and categorised them as high, medium, low dependent on the impact of Brexit on supply and the probability the supplier will be impacted.